isomerpages/moe-queenstownsec/_direct-school-admission/Applied Learning Programme.md

 projects that advocate for environmental sustainability at the Upper Secondary level.
-In 2024 and 2025, the Sustainability Champions also had the opportunity to learn from <a href="https://cde.nus.edu.sg/arch/staffs/terrence-tan-chun-liang-dr/" rel="noopener nofollow" target="_blank">Dr Terence Tan</a> and his NUS students on the positive impact of greenery before they teach their school mates.
+In 2024 and 2025, the Sustainability Champions also had the opportunity to learn from <a href="https://cde.nus.edu.sg/arch/staffs/terrence-tan-chun-liang-dr/" rel="noopener nofollow" target="_blank">Dr Terence Tan</a> and his NUS students on the positive impact of greenery before they, in turn, teach their school mates.
 In the process, students will also acquire effective communication and presentation skills as they build their confidence to advocate for a good cause in their area of passion.</p>
 <p>Click <a href="https://www.queenstownsec.moe.edu.sg/futurelearn-curriculum/" rel="noopener noreferrer nofollow" target="_blank">here</a> for
 information on how our Applied Learning Programmes and Learning for Life Programmes (ALP &amp; LLP) are integrated into FutureLearn Curriculum.</p>